rumca-js/RSS-Link-Database/2022/bookmarks_EN_entries.md

  - [https://old.reddit.com/r/youtube/comments/ymoyx3/youtube_confirms_that_it_has_removed_the_sort_by/](https://old.reddit.com/r/youtube/comments/ymoyx3/youtube_confirms_that_it_has_removed_the_sort_by/)
  - date published: 2022-11-11 08:54:26+00:00
  - user: None
- - tags: ['youtube', 'feature drain']
+ - tags: ['technofeudalism', 'corporatocracy', 'youtube']

 ## Silicon Valley layoffs are a reminder that your job won’t love you back
  - [https://www.codeproject.com/script/News/View.aspx?nwid=59481](https://www.codeproject.com/script/News/View.aspx?nwid=59481)